 Can the Office of Career Development help me choose my major?

 Visiting our office can help you choose the career path that you want.
-Our staff can assist you with completing the DISCOVER program to explore your personal interests, abilities, and values as they relate to the work field and different areas of study.
+Our staff can assist you with using the online KUDER Journey platform to explore your personal interests, abilities, and values as they relate to the work field and different areas of study.
 Our staff can then help you navigate through other areas of the program including sections on occupations, further education, and preparing for the job field.
 With all of this information and the information you share with the staff member, you can rule out some majors and determine a few majors that may be a good choice for you.
 Ultimately, choosing a major is your decision; however, this process leads you to the point where you are to make that decision.

 How do I find out which employers will be visiting the campus and how do I participate?